SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/USERMANUAL.md

 The Perlenkette allows you to view and edit the entire trainrun from a vertical perspective.
 It is displayed on the right-hand side.
 In the upper part of the Perlenkette, the train information is displayed.
 It can also be expanded to get more information.
-It also allows to edit the train name, category or frequency.
+It also allows you to edit the train name, category or frequency.

 Between the title and the train route display, there is a sorted list of all the passed nodes.